Mloweedgar/dmv/README.md

 ## Scripts

 The scripts in this repository process each of these data sources either..
-   (a) individually or
+- a. individually or
-   (b) in combination with eachother or administrative codes or boundary data
+- b. in combination with eachother or administrative codes or boundary data

 ...in order to create either individual or cross-cutting visualizations.